Ayushjha27/Virtual_assistant/README.md

 # 🤖 J.A.R.V.I.S – Virtual AI Assistant

-A voice-controlled virtual AI assistant built using **MERN stack** and **Gemini AI**, designed to make your web interactions faster and smarter! 🌐🎙️
+A voice-controlled virtual AI assistant built using **Gemini AI** and **Web Speech API**, designed to make your web interactions faster and smarter! 🌐🎙️

 ---